expo/expo/docs/pages/guides/how-expo-works.md

 There are two options to choose from when it comes to building your Expo app:

 - (**Recommended**) The new EAS Build system, which has support for any 3rd party library.
 For more information, see [Creating your first build](/build/setup.md).
 - The classic `expo build` system, which only supports native libraries included in the Expo SDK.
-For more information on classic builds, see [here](/classic/building-standalone-apps.md).
+For more information, see [classic builds](/archive/classic-updates/building-standalone-apps.md).